 Hi, my name is Kara and I am a chef, homemade enthusiast, forager of ingredients, and preserver of old ways.
-I reside in the Big Apple with my partner Sean and our two pups; Gunner and Ivy.
-This is the city where everything is easily accessible and available right at our finger tips.
+I used to reside in the Big Apple with my partner Sean and our two pups.
+We've moved to South Central Pennsylvania for a more rural lifestyle.
+This is a time when everything is easily accessible and available right at our finger tips.
 However, I strive to get us as humans back to our roots.
 When we had to search out or grow our own food, preserve it to feed our families year round, and if we wanted something we had to use our minds and good ol' two hands to create it ourselves.
 Sean and I are seeking a happy and healthy lifestyle of self sustainability, eating local and healthy foods free of artificial preservatives or chemicals.
 We put a lot of thought and time into finding out exactly where our food comes from and how it is produced.
 The food in our house is always cooked from scratch from the all natural real ingredients that nature intended for us to eat.
 Most importantly its all easily accessible and nothing short of scrumptious.
 This is our life, this is The Concrete Forager.

 WHY DO WE LIVE THE WAY WE DO?